MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

         memory:
         cpu:
 ```
-- If no requests is set, it's set to the limit
+- **If no requests is set, it's set to the limit**
 - If cpu usage exceeds limits, cpu throttles
 - If memory usage exceeds limits, it stops pod with OOM (Out Of Memory)

 - **Limit Range**
-Sets default values for containers inside pods
+Sets default predefined values for containers inside pods
 ```
 apiVersion: v1
 kind: LimitRange